Nitr4x/p0wn-box/README.md

 - medusa
 - hping3
 - crunch
+- setoolkit
+- metasploit

 It also includes:

-- wordlists from Kali Linux
+- Wordlists from Kali Linux
 - A binary folder, allowing to easily run each binary independently

 # Build